-Dr. Seidenberg received her BS from Barnard College magna cum laude, Phi Beta Kappa; and her medical degree from the University of Miami School of Medicine, alpha omega alpha.
-Her post-graduate training was completed at Johns Hopkins, George Washington School of Medicine and the National Institutes of Health.
+Dr. Seidenberg holds a bachelor of science degree in biology and anthropology from Barnard College and attended medical school at the University of Miami School of Medicine.
+She completed her medical residency at Johns Hopkins University and George Washington University, and Fellowship at the National Institutes of Health.

 Merdad Parsey, MD, PhD

-Dr. Parsey joined Sagimet Biosciences (then 3-V) as its President and Chief Executive Officer in September 2010.
-Prior to joining the Company, Dr. Parsey held positions of increasing responsibility at Genentech, Inc., a member of the Roche Group, most recently as Senior Group Medical Director in Genentech Research and Early Development, overseeing early clinical development in multiple therapeutic areas.
+Dr. Parsey joined Sagimet Biosciences as president, chief executive officer and board director in September 2010.
+Dr. Parsey held positions of increasing responsibility at Genentech, Inc., a member of the Roche Group, most recently as senior group medical director in Genentech Research and Early Development, overseeing early clinical development in multiple therapeutic areas.
 Prior to Dr. Parsey’s tenure with Genentech, he was with Sepracor, Regeneron and Merck, Inc. He has worked on multiple development and post-marketing programs from initial human trials to NDA/BLA submissions in respiratory, inflammation, virology, neurology, ophthalmology and gastrointestinal diseases.
-In addition to his work in the biotechnology and pharmaceutical industries, Dr. Parsey was the Director of Critical Care Medicine at the NYU School of Medicine.
-He completed his MD and PhD at the University of Maryland, his residency in Internal Medicine at Stanford University and his fellowship in Pulmonary and Critical Care Medicine at the University of Colorado.
+In addition to his work in the biotechnology and pharmaceutical industries, Dr. Parsey was the director of critical care medicine at the NYU School of Medicine.
+He completed his MD and PhD at the University of Maryland, his residency in internal medicine at Stanford University and his fellowship in pulmonary and critical care medicine at the University of Colorado.

-In addition to his board seat with Sagimet Biosciences, Mr. Rodgers currently serves on the Board of Directors of Ardelyx, Inc. and Rexahn Pharmaceuticals, Inc. Previously, he was the Executive Vice President, Chief Financial Officer, Secretary and Treasurer of TESARO, an oncology focused biopharmaceutical company which he co-founded in March 2010.
-Mr. Rogers served as the Chief Financial Officer from June 2009 to February 2010 of Abraxis BioScience, which was subsequently acquired by Celgene.
-Prior to that, Mr. Rodgers served as Senior Vice President, Controller and Chief Accounting Officer of MGI PHARMA from 2004 until its acquisition by Eisai in January 2008.
+In addition to his board seat with Sagimet Biosciences, which he joined in March 2015, Mr. Rodgers currently serves on the board of directors of Ardelyx, Inc, Ocuphire Pharma, Novavax and Rexahn Pharmaceuticals, Inc. Previously, he was the executive vice president, chief financial officer, secretary and treasurer of TESARO, an oncology focused biopharmaceutical company which he co-founded in March 2010.
+Mr. Rogers served as the chief financial officer from June 2009 to February 2010 of Abraxis BioScience, which was subsequently acquired by Celgene.
+Prior to that, Mr. Rodgers served as senior vice president, controller and chief accounting officer of MGI PHARMA from 2004 until its acquisition by Eisai in January 2008.
 He has held finance and accounting positions at several private and public companies, including Arthur Anderson.
-Mr. Rodgers received a BS in Financial Accounting from St. Cloud State University and his MBA in Finance from the University of Minnesota, Carlson School of Business.
+Mr. Rodgers received a BS in financial accounting from St. Cloud State University and his MBA in finance from the University of Minnesota, Carlson School of Business.

-Dr. Wu is Founder, Chairman and CEO of Ascletis, an innovative R&D-driven biotech with two commercial products that was founded in April 2013.
+Dr. Wu has served as a member of our board of directors since February 2019.
+He is founder, chairman and CEO of Ascletis, an innovative R&D-driven biotech with two commercial products that was founded in April 2013.
 Led by Dr. Wu, Ascletis (1672.HK) became the first pre-revenue biotech listed on the Hong Kong Stock Exchange in August 2018 and raised US$400M.
 Under his leadership, Ascletis has developed a fully integrated platform covering the entire value chain from discovery and development to manufacturing and commercialization.
 Also under his leadership, Ganovo® (Danoprevir), Ascletis’ first direct-acting antiviral agent (DAA) for hepatitis C, was successfully launched in June 2018 and is now commercialized by the Company’s 150+ member commercial team.
 Dr. Wu and his team filed an NDA in August 2018 for Ravidasvir, Ascletis’ second DAA for hepatitis C with best-in-class characteristics.
 Ascletis has built an innovative R&D pipeline focusing on viral, cancer and fatty liver diseases and consisting of antibody-based immunotherapy, first/best-in-class small molecules and siRNA at various clinical development stages.